ulyssa/iamb.chat/src/messages/README.md

 If you want to use movement keys to select individual messages, you can toggle focus between the message bar and the scrollback by pressing `^Wm`.

+The plaintext content of messages can be copied to registers using yank keybindings like `yy` or `Y`, and marked with `m{a-z}`.
+Marked messages can then be returned to via `'{a-z}`.

+You can search the plaintext content of messages using `?` and `/` for reverse and forward search respectively.
+The `n` and `N` keys can be used to jump between results.

 ## Replying To A Message

 If you select a message in the scrollback, you can reply to it using the